If you are considering adopting a child, you are probably well aware of the amazing benefits of adoption.

 Thankfully things have come a long way over the past few decades, and now quite rightly many more single parents are successfully adopting children each year.

-Just like with adoption by a married couple, adopting as a single man or as a single woman will require passing extensive checks and evaluations so that those involved can be satisfied that you and your lifestyle can support the needs of a child.
+Just like the process that married couples undergo, adopting as a single man or as a single woman will require passing extensive checks and evaluations so that those involved can be satisfied that you and your lifestyle can support the needs of a child.

-There are far more people out there wanting to adopt then there are children up for adoption, so naturally the majority of applicants will sadly be unsuccessful.
+There are far more people out there wanting to adopt then there are children looking for a new home, so naturally the majority of applicants will sadly be unsuccessful.

 On balance, adopting as a single parent is more challenging given the need for a strong support system, solid financial stability and sufficient job flexibility.